California Department of Justice: Overview

 The Division of Criminal Law "represent[s] the People of the State of California in criminal cases."

-DCL Sections and Investigative Bureaus

 Division of Medi-Cal Fraud & Elder Abuse

 The Division of Medi-Cal Fraud & Elder Abuse (DMFEA) protects California's most vulnerable citizens and helps to safeguard the state's Medi-Cal program.
 The Division of Medi-Cal Fraud and Elder Abuse works aggressively to investigate and prosecute those who rob taxpayers of millions of dollars each year and divert scarce health care resources from the needy.
 The DMFEA is funded via an $18.6 million federal grant program.
-The Division conducts statewide investigations and prosecutes fraud relating to the activities of medical fproviders receiving funding under the Medi-Cal system.
+The Division conducts statewide investigations and prosecutes fraud relating to the activities of medical providers receiving funding under the Medi-Cal system.
 The section also reviews and prosecutes reports of elder abuse and neglect of patients housed in federally funded nursing home facilities.

 Appeals, Writs and Trials Section

 The Appeals, Writs and Trials Section handles post-conviction proceedings.
 This involves prosecuting felony criminal appeals in state court, responding to petitions for writs of habeas corpus in state and federal courts, and prosecuting death penalty appeals.
 Deputies also handle criminal investigations, conduct evidentiary hearings, appear in local courts to litigate recusal motions, and prosecute felonies in cases in which the local county district attorney has been recused or otherwise removed from the case.
 Deputies appear regularly in the California Court of Appeal, California Supreme Court, United States District Court, and Ninth Circuit Court of Appeals, and occasionally in the United States Supreme Court.